How should I set the language of the content in my HTML page?

 body element doesn't cover the text inside the document's

-html element, use language attributes on elements surrounding that content.
+When the page contains content in another language, add a language attribute to an element surrounding that content.
 This allows you to style or process it differently.
+For example:

 In some parts of your code you may have a problem.
 If you have multilingual text in the